 A final consideration in the decision whether to extend an investigation is the length of the additional time required.
 Although SIMA provides for an extension of 45 days, this full period may not always be required.
 Thus, granting an extension does not necessarily mean that the preliminary investigation will be prolonged to the full 135 days.

-Part VI - Termination of the Investigation
+Part 6 - Termination of the investigation

-(A) Termination because of No Injury
+(A) Termination because of negligible volume

 Where the Tribunal concludes, as a result of its preliminary inquiry, that the evidence does not disclose a reasonable indication that injury has been caused to Canadian production, the Tribunal will terminate its inquiry.
 The Tribunal will notify the CBSA of its decision and the CBSA will terminate its dumping or subsidy investigation.

-(C) Effect of Termination of Investigation
+(C) Effect of termination of investigation

 The termination of an investigation ceases all action by the President and the Tribunal under the Act in respect of the importations of the subject goods.
 Written notice of the decision is sent to all parties involved in the investigation and is published in the Canada Gazette.